nekitdev/gd.py/docs/events.rst

 .. note:: It is recommended to start a scanner after defining event implementation.

-If you wish to run the scanner normally, blocking the main thread, you can do the following:
+If you wish to run the scanner normally (blocking the main thread), you can do the following:

 .. code-block:: python3